Eazyisreal/AI-PRE-PROGRAM-BOOTCAMP/README.md

 # FastAPI Full Name API

-This FastAPI application takes the first and last name of a user as input and returns the user's full name.
+This FastAPI application provides an API endpoint to upload PDF files and store them to disk.

 ## Prerequisites